phps-cans/quote-strategy.doctrine.escaping/README.md

 This will break NamingStrategy provide by doctrine and required you to know what words are protected in the database you use.

-With this implementating of the QuoteStrategy interface you will not have to bother with it.
+With this implementation of the QuoteStrategy interface you will not have to bother with it anymore.

 Just add our EscapingQuoteStrategy to Doctrine configuration :